Hippopotamus Facts for Kids – Amazing and Fun

 - Say: “A hippo’s eyes, ears, and nostrils are on top, so it can breathe while its body stays mostly underwater.”

-Hippopotamus Facts for Kids – Quick FAQ for families
+Hippopotamus Facts for Kids – Quick FAQ

 These simple questions help children review hippopotamus facts for kids.
 Let your child guess first, and then read the short answer together.